FAQ : Frequently Asked QuestionsGENERALITIES ABOUT THE PHOSPHENISM PRACTICE

 6 - How many phosphenes a day can I do with the Phosphenic Lamp?

 As many as you wish.
 Students preparing exams study their lessons with phosphenes during long hours (sometimes up to 8 or 9 hours) and still feel the positive effects.

-For more than 40 years of diffusion of the method, no student has ever complained about any discomfort.
+Since 1956 the method has been diffused, no student has ever complained about any discomfort.
 This is corroborated by the number of people satisfied by the results of their practice of Phosphenism.